Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Introduction

-Following the first discoveries of high-redshift clusters and protoclusters during the last few decades \citep[][and references on protocluster detections therein]{euclid_boehringer2025}, an increasingly large number of protoclusters have been detected, significantly enriching the samples of sources needed to decipher the steps by which clusters grow, assemble matter, and shape the properties of their member galaxies across time.
-Detection and follow-up confirmation of protoclusters have been conducted in many wavebands from the radio to the optical.
+Following the first discoveries of high-redshift clusters and protoclusters during the last few decades \citep[][and references on protocluster detections therein]{euclid_boehringer2025}, an increasingly large number of protoclusters has been detected, significantly enriching the samples of sources needed to decipher the steps by which clusters grow, assemble matter, and shape the properties of their member galaxies across time.

-Given their rarity, the number of protoclusters is still small and it is only via large surveys conducted at these wavelengths that the observational situation is expected to drastically change.
-The large number of candidate protoclusters detected by \Planck\, \citep{planck16} illustrates the advantage of surveying the whole sky to increase the source statistics, with the caveat that one has to use appropriate physical tracers and detection techniques of protoclusters in order to reduce contamination by false detections.
+The number of confirmed protoclusters is still small and it is only via large surveys conducted at these wavelengths that the observational situation is expected to drastically change.
+The large number of protocluster candidates detected by \Planck\, \citep{planck16} illustrates the advantage of surveying the whole sky to increase the source statistics, with the caveat that one has to use appropriate physical tracers and detection techniques of protoclusters in order to reduce contamination by false detections.
 In this context, stage~III \citep{albrecht2006} wide galaxy surveys, such as the Hyper Suprime-Cam Strategic Survey Program \citep{aihara2018}, already show that blind detection of more than 100 protocluster candidates at $z \simeq4$ is possible.
-Undoubtedly, stage IV surveys, such as \Euclid \citep{EuclidSkyOverview}, Rubin/LSST\footnote{\url{https://rubinobservatory.org}}, or \textit{Roman}\footnote{\url{https://roman.gsfc.nasa.gov}}, covering about a third of the sky, will offer unique possibilities to observe high-redshift galaxies and identify tens of thousands of overdense regions that could be associated with distant clusters and/or protoclusters \citep[e.g.,][]{euclid_boehringer2025}.
+Undoubtedly, stage IV surveys, such as \Euclid \citep{EuclidSkyOverview}, Rubin/LSST\footnote{\url{https://rubinobservatory.org}}, or \textit{Roman}\footnote{\url{https://roman.gsfc.nasa.gov}}, covering about a third of the sky, offer unique possibilities to observe high-redshift galaxies and identify tens of thousands of overdense regions that could be associated with distant clusters and/or protoclusters \citep[e.g.,][]{euclid_boehringer2025}.

-In this study, we showcase the capability of \Euclid \citep{EuclidSkyOverview} to detect galaxy protoclusters.
-We decide to test the galaxy overdensity search algorithms and assess if we can identify with \Euclid\ any of the \Planck\ high-redshift candidates \citep{planck16}, in which we expect to find highly star-forming galaxy protoclusters, since they were selected by their rest-frame far-infrared colours.
-For this reason, we will only be investigating the counterparts in the \Euclid\ Q1 data set \citep{Q1-TP001,Q1cite} of protocluster candidates already identified with \Planck.
-This pilot study hence provides a first assessment of the \Planck-\Euclid synergy to probe star-forming galaxy protoclusters at Cosmic Noon.
+In this study, we focus on the \Planck\ high-redshift protocluster candidates.
+We detect and resolve them with \Euclid, then quantify their physical properties including stellar mass ($M_*$) and star-formation rate (SFR).
+This allows us to assess the evolutionary state they are in.